swilgosz/hanamimastery/data/pages/sponsors.md

 <br />

+### The Sponsorship History Log

+Hanami Mastery is an **Open Startup kind of thing**, so we keep having a [Public track of the revenue and outcomes](https://hanamimastery.notion.site/Hanami-Mastery-Finance-Log-61466ad21a9f4fe4807e13836cbd32f1).

+You can check there, how much support I got and how much support I give.

 ### Sponsorship channels

 If you really enjoy my content or get benefits from it, you're welcome to support me, our [YT channel](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ), and the whole HanamiMastery initiative by [sponsoring on Github](https://github.com/sponsors/swilgosz) or sending a small donation.